metabrainz/design-system/brand/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; *Powered with data from MusicBrainz* <img src="../brand/logos/MusicBrainz/SVG/MusicBrainz_logo_icon.svg" alt="MusicBcrainz logo" height="25px" align="bottom">

+NOTE: It isn't possible for us to align logo correctly here on this GitHub page -- hopefully it will look better on your own page.

 #### About us page attribution example

 Logo, text and link, displayed prominently in an 'about' page:</br>